Prof Max Cresswell

 School of History, Philosophy, Political Science & International Relations

 Location: Room 721, Murphy Building, Kelburn Pde, Kelburn Campus

 LitD (Victoria University of Wellington)

-Max has recently been elected as a Fellow of the Royal Society of New Zealand in honour of his work and for advancing the humanities.
+In 2012 Max was elected a Fellow of the Royal Society of New Zealand in honour of his work and for advancing the humanities.